Washington state judge blocks some virus rules on farms

 “After a year of asking the state to work with the farm community to make science-based adjustments to the COVID-19 emergency regulations, we’re very pleased with this common-sense ruling,” added John Stuhlmiller, the chief executive officer of Washington Farm Bureau.

-Mike Faulk, a spokesperson for Gov. Jay Inslee, said the governor is pleased with the outcome and that the state had already been considering similar changes.
+A spokesperson for Democratic Gov. Jay Inslee, Mike Faulk, said the governor is pleased with the outcome and that the state had already been considering similar changes.

 The United Farm Workers said the changes could result in health risks for farm workers.